fredericscode/RailsVideoCallApp/README.md

   end
 end
 ```
 Now, we need to modify our route file to handle requests to the root of our application.
-Go to the 'config/routes.rb' file and the following code:
+Go to your ```config/routes.rb``` file and the following code:

 #routes.rb
 ```ruby